The Undercommons: Publication

 The Undercommons is composed of essays written by Fred Moten and Stefano Harney, alumni of Harvard University who met while at the school.
 It was published in 2013 by Autonomedia and Minor Compositions.
 It is 166 pages long.
 Upon publication, it was made available for free download.
-According to Moten, he and Harney paid the cost of publication, with Harney paying for most of it.

 In 2018, The Undercommons was translated into Spanish by Cristina Rivera Garza, Marta Malo, and Juan Pablo, and published by Cooperativa Cráter Invertido and La Campechana Mental.

 Synopsis

 The Undercommons is composed of six essays as well as an interview with Stevphen Shukaitis.
-The text includes criticism of academia and public policy (as a discipline), generally from a left-wing perspective.
+The text includes criticism of academia and public policy (as a discipline).
 While densely written, the second and fifth essays generally suggest that universities are part of a societal structure that turns "insurgents into state agents" (the professional–managerial class, in socialist terms) and upholds existing capitalist society; the societal respectability that universities provide should be rejected.
 The other essays consider topics such as debt and a comparison between modern transportation networks and the experience of African communities in the slave trade.